openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/googlefit/Google-Fit.md

 ### Description
 Retrieves all of the step count data points that have been recorded to the Google Fit platform, across all devices and applications that are connected to Google Play.
 Step counts are merged using machine learning and other approaches so that there are not duplicate step counts during the same time period.

-### Parameters
-- Required parameters: time-frame-start-in-nanos, time-frame-end-in-nanos are required to specify the range of dates/times for which the data should be retrieved.
-Userid is required and is set to “me” in all cases to refer to the user whose authentication token is being used.

-- Optional parameters: “limit”, which is the maximum number of datapoints to be returned in the response and if the there are more data points in the dataset, nextPageToken will be set in the dataset response for pagination; “pageToken” which is the continuation token, which is used to page through large datasets.
-To get the next page of a dataset, set this parameter to the value of nextPageToken from the previous response.

 ## get calories
 - Endpoint: derived:com.google.calories.expended:com.google.android.gms:merge_calories_expended